5 Snack Recipes for Autoimmune Wellness

 - Coconut butter and coconut flakes

-- Natural or sugar-free sweeteners like honey and maple syrup provided you eat them in moderation.
+- Sugar-free sweeteners like honey and maple syrup provided you eat them in moderation.
 These will help keep blood sugar on the lower side.

 With all this in mind, let’s take a look at some of the best AIP snack ideas you can make right at home with a minimum of effort.